vanvalenlab/kiosk-console/README.md

 ## Credits

-This kiosk was developed by [Cloud Posse, LLC](https://cloudposse.com).
-Like it?
-Please let us know at <hello@cloudposse.com>
+This kiosk was developed with [Cloud Posse, LLC](https://cloudposse.com).
+They can be reached at <hello@cloudposse.com>

 [![Cloud Posse](https://cloudposse.com/logo-300x69.svg)](https://cloudposse.com)